 - Experienced, creative, and energetic counselors

-Registration for 2021 is now open to outside families.
-Click here to download a fillable registration form.
-Registration is not complete until payment is received.
+Registration for 2022 will open to outside families on February 28.
 If you have any questions, please email the office.

 Homework and Playdates